mrjabrayilov/bankmachineATM/README.md

 # bankmachineATM

-This is an assignment for my algorithmization practice lecture.
+This code is for the University algorithmization practice lecture.